filecoin-project/lotus/README.md

 If you have run lotus before and want to remove all previous data: `rm -rf ~/.lotus ~/.lotusstorage`

 The following sections describe how to use the lotus CLI.
-All these commands should be run from within the `lotus/` directory.
 Alternately you can run lotus nodes and miners using the [Pond GUI](#pond).

 ### Genesis & Bootstrap